The Landlord Redress Scheme Explained: How PRS Ombudsman Redress Works

 Imagine a landlord in Leeds with a single two-bed flat.
 The tenant reports a leaking boiler and hears nothing for three weeks.
 Frustrated, they put their complaint in writing, and the landlord finally arranges a repair — but never acknowledges the delay.
 Under the landlord redress scheme, the tenant could escalate this.
 The ombudsman would not care much about the boiler itself once it was fixed; it would look at the three weeks of silence.
 A likely outcome is an order to apologise and a modest compensation payment for the delay and distress — the kind of finding that a two-line "thanks, contractor booked for Tuesday" email would have prevented entirely.

-How to Prepare for the Landlord Redress Scheme
+How Do I Prepare for the Landlord Redress Scheme Before 2028?

 You cannot join yet — the administrator has not been appointed.
 But the ombudsman will judge you on how you handled a complaint before it reached them, so the preparation work is operational: